 Why do you ask about new audiences?

 We want communication about linguistics to reach as many people as possible, and thinking critically and creatively about projects to cater to a wide range of people makes that happen.
 We strongly encourage people from backgrounds that have been underrepresented in linguistics communication to apply, perhaps reaching new audiences that you yourself are a part of.
+We also encourage you to use this section to talk about how your project will be accessible, such as with transcripts, captions, or alt-text.
+The application itself is in English for the time being, but we also welcome proposals for LingComm projects that aren’t in English.

 Do I have to have experience at doing LingComm?